-A lot of people have often wondered what the differences are between AdWords and AdSense.
+A lot of people have often wondered what the differences are between Google Ads (formerly AdWords) and AdSense.
 To a beginner, both might seem like the same thing.
 And a lot of people think of both as two names for the same thing.

 However, that is as far from the truth.
-AdWords (now called Google Ads) and AdSense are two very different advertising platforms offered by Google.
+Google Ads and AdSense are two very different advertising platforms offered by Google.
 Both have their benefits and are meant for different users with different use cases.

-If you have ever faced the dilemma of AdWords (PPC) vs. AdSense and which one you should use, then this post is for you.
+If you have ever faced the dilemma of Google Ads (PPC) vs. AdSense and which one you should use, then this post is for you.
 We have highlighted the key differences between both platforms and what they are used for.

-So, let’s take a closer look at AdWords vs AdSense to understand the differences between the two.
+So, let’s take a closer look at Google Ads vs AdSense to understand the differences between the two.

 Here are the key differences between both the platforms that you should be aware of if you’re considering using either of them.

 The key difference between Google Ads and AdSense is that businesses use Google Ads while publishers and website owners use AdSense.
 That is the most significant difference between both of these advertising platforms; each platform is designed for a different user and use case.

 Businesses use Google Ads to advertise their brands and products.
 They can create and display these ads across Google’s affiliated sites and on Google.com.